mkalus/caddy_block_aws/README.md

 There are still some todos to implement/check:

 * [ ] Periodic update of the data: Right now, the AWS ip list only loaded once.
 It should be updated once in a while.
-* [ ] Caching?
+* [x] Caching?
 Check if it is faster to cache ips once they are checked in the binary tree (especially on misses).
+* [ ] Configurable settings (for cache, omission of ipv4/ipv6)

 ## Requirements